AngeloHYang/Blog/Dec. 2018/README.md

 ## 1/3/2019  8:29:04 P.M.

 - Update Adding Links in Markdown.md
   - Replace "Thanks to" with "References".
   - Add an icon to "Back To Home Page" and "Next: Adding Photos in Markdown" with an icon

 ## 10:17:13 A.M.
 1/4/2019

 - Update Adding Links in Markdown.md
   - Add reference "Adding Photos in Markdown"

+## 11:20:00 A.M.
+1/4/2019

+- Update Adding Links in Markdown.md
+  - Markdown grammatically changes
+  - Replace "Janurary" with "January"
+  - Replace "Retrived" with "Retrieved"